-Table 1 below summarizes the proposed developmental model.
-Six levels of possession are distinguished, in the chronological order of their emergence between birth and 5 years.
-Associated with each level are corresponding "kinds" of possession (the presumed psychological nature of possession at this level), as well as the corresponding subjective "self-experience" of possession the child might have at this level and the "process" or mechanism determining such experience.
+The proposed developmental model is summarized in Table 3.1.
+Six levels of possession are distinguished, in the chronological order of their emergence between birth and five years.
+Associated with each level are corresponding "kinds" of possession (the presumed psychological nature of possession at this level), as well as the corresponding subjective "selfexperience" of possession the child might have at this level and the "process" or mechanism determining such experience.

-What changes from one level of to another, is the psychological meaning of possession, one new meaning not erasing the preceding, but rather adding a new one, thus expanding the range of experience and ways of enacting possession.
+What changes from one level to another is the psychological meaning of possession, one new meaning not erasing the preceding but rather

+Possession Level by Age Possession Kind Self-Experience Process Implicit ownership I Level one (birth) Obligatory possession (Unalienable and Feeling of comfort and appeasing Preference and orientation: Innate binding and latching onto preferred Implicit ownership II Level two (two months) nonconceptual) Acted possession (Unalienable and Feeling of agency unings Perception and action: Owning the effects on objects and people of self- Triadic transition III Level three (nine months) nonconceptual) Exclusive possession (Unalienable and Feeling of social control produced actions Selective social attention: Attachment to particular people and familiar Explicit ownership I Level four (eighteen months) preconceptual) Claimed property (Unalienable and Feeling of assertiveness things Identification: Self-affirmation and conceptualization Explicit ownership II Level five (thirty-six months) conceptual) Trade property (Alienable and Feeling of gaining Self-maximizing: Recognition of trade and sharing power Explicit ownership III Level six (sixty months) Ethical property (Alienable and metaconceptual) Feeling of justice Negotiation: Recognition of shared values adding a new one, thus expanding the range of experience and ways of enacting possession.
 As a function of age, this range expands primarily because of growing social and cultural pressures regarding certain practices that parallel the growing autonomy of the child (e.g., practices of sharing, fairness, reciprocation).
-Children have to adjust and abide by these practices in order to control and regulate their situation in relation to others, a situation in which they become increasingly accountable for what they do or don't do.
+Children have to adjust and abide by these practices to control and regulate their situation in relation to others, a situation in which they become increasingly accountable for what they do or do not do.
 Social inclusion and basic affiliation needs would be the major factors driving such development.